eaut/efistub/README.md

 The management of all aspects of UEFI secure boot configurations is directly supported.
-Generated signed boot images contain the Linux kernel as well as the thereafter used intial ramdisks in one file to ensure the verfication of the entire intial boot process.
+Generated signed boot images contain the Linux kernel as well as the thereafter used initial ramdisks in one file to ensure the verfication of the entire intial boot process.

 Are you using a boot loader like grub or systemd-boot simply because you consider using plain EFISTUB too cumbersome?
 Would you like to use secure boot, but hesitated so